Mick O'Connell

 Michael O'Connell (born 4 January 1937) is an Irish former Gaelic footballer.
 Throughout his 25-year club career, he played for Young Islanders, winning seven South Kerry Championship titles during a golden age for the club; he also played for divisional side South Kerry, and experienced success in the County Championship.
 At inter-county level, he captained Kerry to win the 1959 All-Ireland Championship; he later claimed a further three All-Ireland medals, as well as Munster Championship and National League successes.
+A native Irish speaker, O'Connell was named on the GAA Teams of the Century and the Millennium.

 Early life

 Mick O'Connell was born on Valentia Island, County Kerry in 1937.
 His father was a fisherman who also worked on the family's small farm on the island.
 From an early age, O’Connell showed his footballing talent and "inimitable signs of excellence".

 Playing career

 Club

 O’Connell began his club football career with neighbouring Waterville.
 When a football club, Young Islanders, was founded on Valentia Island, as per GAA rules O'Connell switched allegiance to his local parish team.
 He won three Kerry County Championship medals with the South Kerry divisional side.